datacentricdesign/dcd-sdk-arduino/README.md

 This libray allows to connect to dcd hub and update value of thing property provided by property_id.

 Currently this library uses MQTT interface to connect to the DCD hub and update particular thing property.
-In future release there will be more functionality added to create a new property or seatch for exising one.
+In future release there will be more functionality added to create a new property or search for exising one.

-You can find simple example of updating property values from the example provided in the folder.
+You can find simple example of updating property values from the example folder provided with the library.

 # Changelog